ARCHER2-HPC/archer2-fortran-intro/section4.02/README.md

 ### Exercise (2 minutes)

-Compile and run the accompanying `example1.f90`, which provides some specimin formats.
+Compile and run the accompanying `example1.f90`, which provides some specimen formats.
 Some of the format specifiers have not allowed a large enough width.
 What's the result?
 What's the solution?